DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Loose coupling is partly achieved through message passing.
     - [x] All of the above

+    > All of these are true about coupling.

 3. The goal in low coupling is to ensure that changes don't cross the boundaries of modules.

     - [x] true
     - [ ] false

+    > This statement is true.
+This is the goal with low coupling.

 4. The The three types of tight coupling are: